slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On teams: management and delegation

+*'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*

 Managing is delegating.
 Your speed as a manager is the speed of your team.

-> *'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*

 > *'Be productive, not cheap.
 Stop dicking around trying to figure stuff out that someone else already knows.'*